Java-prog-class/PrisonGame/Storyboard.md

 =RECEPTION AREA= GOAL: obtain guards phat loot

-*AFTER GETTING WEAPON FROM BARRACKS* you smash guards face in over and over again(its really brutal) with a carrot, int the eye. blood is everywhere. other guards come in, slip in the blood and break their necks. you collect flashlight and ?keycard?
+*AFTER GETTING WEAPON FROM BARRACKS* you smash guards face in over and over again(its really brutal) with a carrot, in the eye. blood is everywhere. other guards come in, slip in the blood and break their necks. you collect flashlight and ?keycard?